Both countries can make payments in their own currency without involving a third currency, such as the dollar

 The signing agreement between the UAE Central Bank and the Indian Reserve Bank took place during the ministerial meeting of the 12th session of the UAE-India Joint Commission Meeting, or JCM, in Abu Dhabi.

-Bilateral trade between the UAE and India stood at $52 billion in 2017, of which the non-oil economy comprised $34 billion.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Bilateral trade between the UAE and India stood at $52 billion in 2017, of which the non-oil economy comprised $34 billion.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.